 Tel.: 00 33 (0)2 33 58 04 88

 Just the kind of hotel you want to come across, La Croix d’Or is as perfect a Normandy inn as you could hope for.
 Cosy, traditional and with a flower-filled garden, the rooms are rustic in style but with all modern conveniences including free Wifi.
-Double rooms run from 82 to 118 euros; breakfast is 10 euros.
-There’s a good restaurant with stone walls and well spaced tables serving classic dishes with menus from 18 to 55 euros.
+There’s a good restaurant with stone walls and well spaced tables serving classic dishes.

 2 rue de la Côte